 - Detention and arrest centers

-Honduras has eliminated most restrictions, although mask wearing is still mandatory in public, including on public transport.
+Honduras has eliminated most restrictions, although mask wearing is still mandatory anywhere providing health services (hospitals, dental centers, etc) and prisons.

 Nicaragua has no internal Covid restrictions at all.
 The government continues to recommend the usual sanitary measures, but mandates nothing.

 Panama is back to normal after, for a while, imposing one of the most brutal lockdowns in the world during the height of the pandemic.
 Masks are still mandatory on public transport, in any heath facility (public or private), and for anyone who handles food as part of their job.